Yakutiye Medrese

-Yakutiye Madrasa (Yâkutiye Medresesi) is a historical 14th-century Madrasa in Erzurum, Turkey.
+Yakutiye Medrese (Yâkutiye Medresesi) is a historical 14th-century Madrasa in Erzurum, Turkey.
 The madrasa was built in 1310 by order of a local governor of the Ilkhanids, Hoca Yakut, and it is named after him.

 Building

 It is a rectangular building with an inner courtyard, surrounded by the rooms for the students.
 It has a monumental portal decorated with stone carvings and one Minaret with geometrical decorations.
 There is also an adjoining Kümbet.

 Today the building is used as a museum dedicated to ethnography and Turkish and Islamic art.